vikramprabhur/alphabetMatch/README.md

 - A random letter is displayed on the screen.
 - Three random images appear below it.
 - Click on the correct image that matches the letter.
-- Correct answer ➝ +5 points, moves to the next round.
+- Correct answer ➝ adds five points, moves to the next round.
-- Wrong answer ➝ -1 point, try again.
+- Wrong answer ➝ subtracts two points, try again.
 - Continue playing until you choose to restart the game.

 ## Technologies Used: